Youtube video for this section is still under creation. Please be patient ^^

 methods and arguments.
 We recommend that you do the same as it's the industry's best standards.

 Don't like having 100 lines of code for something simple?
-Then chain them all in one line!
+Then chain them all!

 # First, let's make a basic AI agent